Steveorevo/node-maker/README.md

 * Layout - The number of columns the label will consume out of a division of four or three equal areas.
 To align controls on the panel on the same row, ensure the used column space totals to consume an entire row.
 * Field Name - A JavaScript compatible variable name (no spaces hyphens or punctuation).
 * Label - The actual text that will be used when displaying the label.
-* Icon - A front awesome icon that will appear to the left of the label.
+* Icon - A font awesome icon that will appear to the left of the label.
 You can specify the icon name sans any ‘fa’ prefix; i.e. bathtub
 * Default - the optional default contents of the field.
 * Placeholder - displays a grey value in the input field as a suggested or example value.
 * Required - whether the input field is required and must be filled out.
 True will invoke a basic validation check to ensure the value is supplied.
 A missing value will cause the node’s appearance to show an “needs configuration” triangle and subsequent message when the user attempts to deploy the flow.
 Additionally, a red border will appear around any required fields not filled out.